Battle of Warsaw (1831): Battlefield

 The space between the large fortifications was covered by a series of smaller redans (chevron-shaped forts) and barkans (trapezoidal forts).
 The strongest fortification in the outer line of defences was Fort 56 in the suburb of Wola, built around the St Lawrence's Church.
 It was supported by Lunette 57 in front of it, and two forts (54 and 55) to the south of it.
 The headquarters was in Fort 73 between Rakowiec and the Jerozolimskie Gate.

 Polish headquarters decided to man the outer line of defences, the furthest from the densely populated areas.
-The reason was that in the 1830s 53 percent of buildings (out of 3,148 houses in Warsaw) were made of wood and a fire could easily destroy the city.
+The reason was that in the 1830s 53 per cent of buildings (out of 3,148 houses in Warsaw) were made of wood and a fire could easily destroy the city.
 In case the enemy broke through all three lines of defences, the city centre was also fortified with 30 barricades, embrasures cut through the walls of several buildings and mines hidden beneath major street crossings.